What is runner's knee?

 What are the symptoms of runner's knee?

-Pain in and around the kneecap that may be felt with activity, or even after prolonged sitting with the knees bent, occasionally resulting in weakness or feelings of instability
+Pain in and around the kneecap that happens when you are active.
+Or pain after sitting for a long time with the knees bent.
+This sometimes causes weakness or feelings of instability.

-Rubbing, grinding, or clicking sound of the kneecap that can be heard at times when the knee is bent and straightened
+Rubbing, grinding, or clicking sound of the kneecap that you hear when you bend and straighten your knee

-The symptoms of runner's knee may resemble other conditions and medical problems.
-Always consult your doctor for a diagnosis.
+The symptoms of runner's knee may look like other conditions and health problems.
+Always talk with your healthcare provider for a diagnosis.